awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 # AWS Elemental MediaPackage events<a name="cloudwatch-events-example"></a>

 AWS Elemental MediaPackage integrates with Amazon CloudWatch Events to notify you of certain events that affect your channels and endpoints\.
 Each event is represented in [JSON \(JavaScript Object Notation\)](http://json.org) and contains the event name, the date and time when the event occurred, the channel or endpoint affected, and more\.
+MediaPackage emits events on a best effort basis\.
 You can use CloudWatch Events to collect these events and set up rules that route them to one or more *targets* such as AWS Lambda functions, Amazon SNS topics, Amazon SQS queues, streams in Amazon Kinesis Data Streams, or built\-in targets\.

 For more information about using CloudWatch Events with other kinds of events, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.